sdelliot/firewheel/docs/source/system/architecture.rst

 minimega
 ========

-`minimega <https://www.sandia.gov/minimega/>`__, is the name of the virtualization management component that's currently available with FIREWHEEL. minimega will instantiate an experiment using QEMU/KVM for VMs, and OVS networks. minimega receives an experiment graph from FIREWHEEL's *Control* system, then determines and sends the appropriate set of instructions to the QEMU/KVM hypervisor and OVS virtual networking systems that are needed to instantiate the experiment model as an emulated computer network.
+`minimega <https://www.sandia.gov/minimega/>`__, is the name of the virtualization management component that's currently available with FIREWHEEL. minimega will instantiate an experiment using supported VM backends, such as QEMU/KVM for conventional VMs and native Android emulator support for Android VMs, and OVS networks. minimega receives an experiment graph from FIREWHEEL's *Control* system, then determines and sends the appropriate set of instructions to the QEMU/KVM hypervisor and OVS virtual networking systems that are needed to instantiate the experiment model as an emulated computer network.
 At this stage the experiment network's topology has been fully instantiated on the virtualization platform, but has yet to have any of its scheduled actions applied to it -- which may further configure the compute systems and network devices as needed before beginning the intended cyber experiment.